sparkjava/sparkjava.github.io/pages/docs.md

 });
 ~~~

-After-filters are evaluated _after each request_, and can read the request and read/modify the response:
+After-filters are evaluated **after each request**, and can read the request and read/modify the response:
 ~~~java
 after((request, response) -> {
     response.header("foo", "set by after filter");
 });
 ~~~

-After-after-filters are evaluated after after-filters.
+After-after-filters are evaluated **after after-filters**.
 Think of it as a "finally" block.
 ~~~java
 afterAfter((request, response) -> {
     response.header("foo", "set by afterAfter filter");